biscuitlang/bl/docs/src/manual.md

 As you can see, the `print_log` function is now accessible only through `.` operator and it's nested in the named scope called *utils*.

+## Public Scope

+The public scope `#scope_public` can be introduced in a source file to switch back from current private scope (basically, it can be used to terminate private scope block).
+Functions or variables in public scope can be used from current file or from other files as well.
+All global declarations in BL are public by default until a private scope directive is introduced.

 ## Private Scope

-The *private* scope may be created by `#private` directive in a source file, everything declared after this directive is visible only inside the file.
-The *private* scope may exist only once in each file.
-Note there is no *public* scope available in the BL everything outside the *private* scope is *public* and we cannot switch back to *public* scope once we're in the *private* one.
+The *private* scope may be created by `#scope_private` directive in a source file, everything declared after this directive (in private block) is accessible only inside the current file.
+The *private* scope can be terminated by *public* scope directive.

 The main purpose of a *private* scope is to hide some internal implementations which should not be accessible from the outside world.